 For operations that are affecting IPs, indicate the total number of Free and Prior Informed Consent (FPIC) undergoing consultations and Certification Preconditions (CPs) secured and still operational and provide a copy or link to the certificates if available:

 Certificates Quantity Units

-FPIC process is still undergoing Not material #
+FPIC process is still undergoing - #

-CP secured Not material #
+CP secured - #

 What are the Risk/s Identified?
-Management Approach Not material What are the Opportunity/ies Identified?
-Management Approach Not material
+Management Approach No relevant risks identified What are the Opportunity/ies Identified?
+Management Approach No relevant opportunities identified

 Customer Management

 Customer Satisfaction